ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Data Structures in Node.js: The Visual Masterclass Nobody Told You About - <a href="https://medium.com/@mehdibafdil/data-structures-in-node-js-the-visual-masterclass-nobody-told-you-about-eed31cc6b338" target="_blank" rel="noopener noreferrer">link</a></h3>
+Decorator Pattern: An Example of Body Validator in an Express.js Backend - <a href="https://medium.com/@burhancabiroglu/decorator-pattern-an-example-of-body-validator-in-an-express-js-backend-71ad68fe6924" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehdi BAFDIL`**
+✍️ **posted by `Burhan Cabiroglu`**

-<blockquote>After receiving hundreds of DMs and comments asking about data structures in Node.js, I realized something crucial: while we obsess over…</blockquote>
+<blockquote>In modern backend projects, validating request data is a critical step to ensure data integrity and security.
+In this article, we will…</blockquote>

 <h3>2.
 How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>